-7.1 Installing the FR in the glider Following the installation instructions should avoid the more common problems, but there is no substitute for testing your installation before attempting a badge or record flight.
+7.1 Installing the FR Following the instructions should avoid common problems, but there is no substitute for testing your installation before attempting a badge or record flight.
 Any limitations or conditions for a FR or PR installation will be given in its approval document.
 For flight safety, the position of displays and operating buttons and controls (including switching by touch screens) used in single seat gliders should be close to sight lines used for lookout and scan for other aircraft.